 QuickTime Movie presets: QuickTime Movie presets include additional audio channel layouts, including 3.0, 4.0, and 5.1.

 Dolby Digital audio presets: Dolby Digital (AC-3) presets include even more audio channel layouts, including 3.0, 3.1, 4.0, 4.1, and 5.1.

 The illustration below shows the available audio channel layouts.

 The channel codes describe the location of the channel:

 C: Center front channel

 Rs: Right surround channel

 Note: It’s important to understand that Compressor can’t convert stereo audio files into 5.1 surround sound channels.
 If you want to output a 5.1 surround sound audio file, you must first create the six channels of audio required and then import those surround sound files into Compressor.
 Then you can use Compressor to output the surround sound source media file.
 See Create a surround sound job in Compressor.

 After you import a surround sound source file, you can transcode that file into any of the channel layouts above.

 Compressor analyzes audio files during import to determine the source file’s channels.
-When you apply a transcode setting to the source file, Compressor automatically adjusts the channel layout of the setting to provide logical results.
-For many settings, you can choose Automatic from the “Channel layout” pop-up menu (in the Audio inspector) to have Compressor determine the logical channel layout based on the source file.
+When you apply a transcode preset to the source file, Compressor automatically adjusts the channel layout of the preset to provide logical results.
+For many presets, you can choose Automatic from the “Channel layout” pop-up menu (in the Audio inspector) to have Compressor determine the logical channel layout based on the source file.